chiffa/BioFlow/README.rst

 Building the database:
 ~~~~~~~~~~~~~~~~~~~~~~

-If you are using the application for the first time on your computer,
+If you are using the application for the first for an organism,
 you will need to load all the data that is contained in the datastore
 files you've donwloaded previously and cross-reference them

 ::

-    > Python -m PolyPharma.neo4j_Importers.Import_commander

-    > python CLUI.py loadneo4j
+    > biogrid loadneo4j

 Accessing low-level structure of the interactome:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~